-Language acquisition consists of two modern language courses - Language Ab initio and Language B SL (Standard Level) or HL (Higher Level) -that at LAS are offered in English, French, German, and Spanish.
-Language Ab initio and Language B SL or HL are language acquisition courses designed to provide students with the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where the language studied is spoken.
+Language acquisition consists of two modern language courses-language ab initio and language B-that at LAS are offered in English, French, German, and Spanish.
+Language ab initio and language B are language acquisition courses designed to provide students with the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where the language studied is spoken.
 This process allows the learner to go beyond the confines of the classroom, expanding their awareness of the world and fostering respect for cultural diversity.